What is Workplace Abuse?

 Factors include:

-- Total number of employees in your organization (Source)
+- A: Total number of employees in your organization (Source)

 - 13.78% – the prevalence of workplace abuse here in the U.S. (Source)